 The Mellon International Dissertation Research Fellowship (IDRF) offers nine to twelve months of support to graduate students in the humanities and humanistic social sciences who are enrolled in PhD programs in the United States and conducting dissertation research on non-US topics.
-Eighty fellowships are awarded annually.
+Sixty-eight fellowships are awarded annually.
 The fellowship includes participation in an SSRC-funded interdisciplinary workshop upon the completion of IDRF-funded research.

 Applicants must complete all PhD requirements except on-site research by the time the fellowship begins.
 The program invites proposals for dissertation research conducted, in whole or in part, outside the United States, on non-US topics.
 It will consider applications for dissertation research grounded in a single site, informed by broader cross-regional and interdisciplinary perspectives, as well as applications for multi-sited, comparative, and transregional research.
 Proposals that identify the United States as a case for comparative inquiry are welcome; however, proposals that focus predominantly or exclusively on the United States are not eligible.